MTN Group: MTN Ghana IPO

 On 31 May 2018, MTN Ghana launched its initial public offering (IPO).
 The IPO closed on 31 July 2019.
 A total of up to 4,637,394,533 ordinary shares of MTN Ghana, representing 35% of its equity was offered to qualifying applicants.
 This was part of the agreement between MTN Ghana and Ghana's National Communications Authority (NCA) in November, 2015 for MTN Ghana to deploy 4G LTE mobile services to its customers in Ghana.
 Among other methods of payments, MTN mobile money was included as a payment option for the MTN share offer subscription.
 This was the first time mobile money had been used as a payment method in an IPO.
-The current CEO of MTN Ghana is Mr. Selorm Adadevoh.
+In December 2024, MTN appointed Stephen Blewett as CEO of MTN Ghana, succeeding Selorm Adadevoh, who moved to the position of Group Chief Commercial Officer.
+Blewett assumed the role on 1 April 2025.

 MTN Shuts Down Stores

 On 23 February 2017, Nigerian protestors attacked a MTN office in Abuja, Nigeria as a counterattack due to violence targeted against Nigerians in South Africa.

 In September 2019 MTN began closing stores in Nigeria and some of their stores in Johannesburg, South Africa due to rioting, looting, and attacks on some of their facilities.

 Geoffrey Onyeama the Nigerian Foreign Minister stated at a press briefing on 4 September 2019, that MTN group along with Shoprite, stated that the targeted South African stores in Nigeria are "subsidiaries that are owned by Nigerians."
 And that "the property owned by Nigerians within Nigeria and the people working there are Nigerians."

 Lai Mohammed, Nigeria's Minister of Information and Culture, reported that some of the South African companies that were attacked in Nigeria have Nigerian investors owning significant amounts of stakes, and Nigerian employees.

 MTN has stated that they will continue to do business in Nigeria.